St.John’s Church (Skarnu street)Riga , Latvia

 The church’s interior

 The interior of the church is characterized by a lovely gothic ceiling and a beautiful stained glass window.
 Compared to other churches in Europe, St John’s Church is not particularly ornate, which fits its humble history.
 Next to the church is an archway leading to St John’s courtyard where the remains of the 13th century monastery can be seen.
 In the summer months, St John’s church becomes a concert hall where classical music renditions and choir performances are held.
 The church has superior acoustics, making it a perfect and sacred concert hall.
 It is open for visits from 11:00 to 20:00, except during ceremonies and concerts.
-It is one of the few churches in Riga that is free to visit.
+It is one of the few churches in Riga with the web camera, that is free to visit.